 Before I get carried away with the peonies, I think I should just pause to appreciate the lupins.
-I cannot deny that the peonies are keeping me on the edge of my seat.
-Look at ‘Red Charm’.
-It’s like its peeping out from under the covers deciding whether to put in an appearance today.

-Let’s focus on the lupins.
 This is ‘Thunderclouds’, grown from seed last year, and now flowering prodigiously.
 I’ve never noticed before the wispy calyx that nestles the newly-opened flowers.
 It is like a fur stole, soon to be carelessly dropped as the flowers relax.

 Lupins are part of the pea family, which you can see in the flower shape.
 As they open out they each get a hood, often in a contrasting colour.
 I love the curve on them, each one shaped like a kayak.
 Look at the lovely veining on these, like the grain of wood: